2022 program dates: Thursday, June 2nd – Friday, July 29, 2022

-- Successfully complete the poverty introductory course, or other approved course.
+- Successful completion of the poverty introductory course, or other applicable college course.

-Students will complete the online application and upload the application packet which includes:
+Students complete the online application and upload the application packet.

 - Resume (upload)